B-UMMI/chewBBACA/README.md

 # chewBBACA

 **chewBBACA** stands for "BSR-Based Allele Calling Algorithm".
-The "chew" part could be thought of as "Comprehensive and  Highly Efficient Workflow" but at this point still it needs a bit of work to make that claim so we just add "chew" to add extra coolness to the software name.
+The "chew" part could be thought of as "Comprehensive and  Highly Efficient Workflow" but at this point it still needs a bit of work to make that claim, so we just add "chew" to add extra coolness to the software name.
 BSR stands for
 BLAST Score Ratio as proposed by [Rasko DA et al.](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-6-2)

 chewBBACA is a comprehensive pipeline including a set of functions for the creation and validation of whole genome and core genome MultiLocus Sequence